frankiefab100/Web3Collectives/README.md

 ## **Contributing** 🤝🏾

-Did you find bug(s) or want to request new feture(s)?
+Did you find bug(s) or want to request new feature(s)?
 Please visit the [Contributors guidelines](./CONTRIBUTING.md) to learn how to submit an issue or pull request.

 ## **License** 🔐